globaldatanet/schedule-sagemaker-notebooks/README.md

 # schedule-sagemaker-notebooks
 Scheduling start and stop of on-demand notebook instances

-## Creating Lambdas for Starting and Stopping
+## Creating Lambda's for Starting and Stopping

 1. Create Lambda function for starting and stopping on-demand notebook instances with specific keywords in their name.
 For this example, our development team’s on-demand notebook instances have names starting with dev-.